varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 Multiple subroutines
 ~~~~~~~~~~~~~~~~~~~~
-If multiple subroutines with the same name are defined, they are
+If multiple subroutines with the the name of one of the builtin
-concatenated in the order in which the appear in the source.
+ones are defined, they are concatenated in the order in which they
+appear in the source.
+The default versions distributed with Varnish will be implicitly
+concatenated as a last resort at the end.

 Example:::